lance/lance.github.io/src/words/es6-data-hiding.md

 [Fidelity](https://npmjs.com/package/fidelity), we found that moving from `WeakMap` to `Symbol` for private data gave us a measurable, and quite significant performance boost.

+**Edit:** It has been pointed out that `Object.getOwnPropertySymbols` would also expose these `Symbol`-keyed properties to client code.
+Again, it's not ideal that the properties are visible.
+But since they are inaccessible, I'll not worry about it too much.
+In the example above, the `name` property would be omitted from the results, leaving just `[ Symbol(id) ]`.